thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 important when long-lived TLS connections are used.
 In such a case, the a post-handshake authentication exchange needs to be triggered.
 TLS 1.3 provides client-to-server post-handshake authentication only.
-Mutual authentication via post-handshake messages is available via {{?RFC9261}}
-but requires the application layer protocol to carry the payloads.
+Mutual authentication via post-handshake messages is available via the "Exported Authenticator" {{?RFC9261}} but requires the application layer protocol to carry the payloads.

 Hence, instead of performing certificate revocation checks on the IoT device itself this specification recommends to delegate this task to the IoT device